 Replay (Marina brought over a jump box to start the boat)-

-The boat starts and we are off!
-To enjoy a sun filled Florida beach day.
+The boat starts, and we are off!
+Time to enjoy a sun-filled Florida sand bar day.
 The water had a light chop at 1-2 feet.
-The sun was beating down on us but the speed of the boat was cooling us off and the Bimini top provided good shade.
-It is such a good rid....
+The sun was beating down on us, but the boat's speed created a nice breeze that was cooling us off, and once I got the Bimini top up, it provided good shade.
+It is such an excellent ride...
 (Boat stops)

 "Nico!
 Never, Never touch the boat throttle!"

-Okay, so the boat, (Throttle in gear), yes the boat is such a good ride.
-This is definitely a pleasure cruise to relieve the stress off your shoulders.
-The music on the boat stereo is playing and I'm in my captain's seat, one foot on the center console enjoying the ride as we all wave at the passing boats.
+Okay, so the boat (in gear) is such a good ride.
+This is definitely a pleasure cruise to relieve the stress off my shoulders.
+The music on the boat stereo is playing, and I'm in my captain's seat, one foot on the center console, enjoying the ride as we all wave at the passing boats.

 "Christopher!
-Umm waving with one hand great.
+Umm, waving with one hand is great.
 One hand wave and the other hand with a finger up your nose, not good."

 We made it!
 Our destination.
 It's a sand bar island right in the middle of the intercoastal.
 This is what I'm talking about.
-I remove the anchor from the boat and walk in calf deep water as I push it down into the sand.
-The boys jump out of the boat using the bow as a diving platform and jump into the water.
-This is good clean fun living!
+I remove the anchor from the boat and walk in calf-deep water as I push it down into the sand.
+The boys jump out of the boat from the bow and into the water.
+This is good, clean, fun living!

-The water is warm but not hot tub warm just warm enough to tolerate it and still cool off your body.
-It was a great time of snacks and drinks and salt water fun.
+The water is warm, but not hot tub warm; it is just warm enough to tolerate and still cool enough to rejuvenate your body.
+It was a great time of snacks and drinks and saltwater fun.
 I guess this is the definition of all those "Salt Life" stickers I see on the cars on the highways and bi-ways around here.
 It's amazing how sometimes the current will usher in warmer water.
 It's a great combination of warm and cold...

 "Oh, wait.
-Nico, Chirstopher.
+Nico, Christopher.
 Which one of you is peeing in the ocean?"

-"Thanks for the help my friendly boat neighbors," I say to the person who docked next to me on the sand bar as he removes my anchor from the ground.
+"Thanks for the help, my friendly boat neighbors," I say to the person who docked beside me on the sand bar as he removes my anchor from the ground.

-With that we were off.
-It's not a bad drive home in such beautiful weather with such gorgeous scenery.
+With that, we were off.
+It's not a bad drive home in this beautiful weather with gorgeous scenery.
 Just a minor glitch at the start, but damn, did this turn out to be a great day.
-I mean honestly just one of those days you want to bottle up and keep it safe for.....
+Honestly, one of those days you want to bottle up and keep it safe for.....

 THUD.
 SPLASH.
 CLING.
 CLING.
 ZIP.